contactandyc/another-c-library/11_red_black_tree.md

 5. Every path from a given node to any of its descendant NIL nodes contains the same number of black nodes.

-My additional rules for clarification which are based upon the first 5 rules.
+My additional rules for clarification which are based upon the first 5 rules.<br/>
-6. If a node has one child, it must be red
+6. If a node has one child, it must be red<br/>
-7. The parent of a red node must be black
+7. The parent of a red node must be black<br/>
-8. The black height of any leaf node must be the same (another way of stating 5)
+8. The black height of any leaf node must be the same (another way of stating 5)<br/>

 ### Black height